Amazon SQS vs Pusher

 ActiveMQ is an open-source message broker with support for multiple protocols, offering high availability and scalability for enterprise messaging.

-Apache Kafka is an open-source real-time data streaming platform.
+Apache Kafka is an open-source realtime data streaming platform.

 Alternatives to Pusher